security-union/yew-actix-template/README.md

 This template supports OAuth2 via yew-auth, to configure client_id and other secrets, read the docker-compose => https://github.com/security-union/yew-actix-template/blob/main/docker/docker-compose.yaml

+Copy `docker/.env-sample` to `docker/.env` and fill in the variables.

 # Native build